jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 h(z_j)=\text{max}(0,z_{j})
 $$

-For the layer before the output, we apply the linear equation but not the ReLU equation.
+For the layer before the output, we apply only the linear equation but not the ReLU equation.

 Here is the code performaing the forward pass with 4 hidden layers:
 ```python